 The Government hurls money at inefficient programs to assist the poor.
 Government has spent a fortune in housing for low income people offering low prices to the applicants, they compete with private enterprise but due to subsidizes are able to “cherry pick” those that will be good residents, rejecting to the streets the more troubled.
 They ignore that this is is in conflict with their mission of helping the most needy.
 Food stamps do not limit the user to economical healthy basic foods, but allow even a recipient to pick up steak and lobster that they can give to friends and family at Christmas, a blind eye is turned towards this glaring flaw.

 I often sit and have coffee in a chair near the front window in the building where my office is located, this window looks out on what might be called the crossroads of America.
 Across the street is a Target store that was recently expanded in to a super-target, behind it a toxic waste site cleaned up to where it may be used in a limited way.
 A bank on the corner, built eight years ago after demolishing the preexisting buildings, has changed its name five times through acquisitions.
 Miscellaneous stores and offices line the street, coming and going, with all for lease signs that accompany such a changing landscape..

 What amazes me as I sip my coffee is that a high percentage of the vehicles that go by are government or on government related business.
 Empty city buses, police cars, fire trucks, post office, housing authority, park and code enforcement department vehicles drive back and forth.
-Then the quasi government units like utilities, which are regulated, monopolized, this would extend to and cover the groups trimming trees and running new lines, you know, those vehicles providing services to help meet the many government requirements, all paid for with taxes and fees.
+Then the quasi government units like utilities, which are regulated monopolies, this would extend to and cover the groups trimming trees and running new lines and all those vehicles providing services to help meet the many government requirements that are all paid for with taxes and fees.
 Yes, government has creeped into every nook and cranny of the economy.